gandholi-kumar/find-my-meeting-room/README.md

 ```
 my-chrome-extension
+├ docs                  # Holds the documents
+├ images
-├ page.html        # Defines the structure floor map
+    └ building.png      # Defines the structure floor map
+├ scripts
+    ├ background.js     # Listens to the click action on icon and open a new tab
     ├ page.js           # Contains the JavaScript functionality to display the page content
+    ├ utils.js          # Contains all the utility functions
+    └ constants.js      # Holds the constant data
+├ styles
-├ styles.css       # CSS styles for the popup
+    └ styles.css        # CSS styles for the popup
-├ background.js    # Listens to the click action on icon and open a new tab
+├ view
+    └ page.html         # Defines the structure floor map
 ├ manifest.json    # Configuration file for the Chrome extension
-└ README.md        # Documentation for the project
+└ README.md        # Description for the project
 ```

 ## Installation